Iron

 - For low iron levels in women who are pregnant: 20-225 mg of elemental iron daily have been used.
 The recommended dose is 45 mg daily.

-- For a disorder that cause leg discomfort and an irresistible urge to move the legs (restless legs syndrome or RLS): Iron as ferrous sulfate has been taken at doses of 325 mg twice daily for 12 weeks.
+- For a imbalance that cause leg discomfort and an irresistible urge to move the legs (restless legs syndrome or RLS): Iron as ferrous sulfate has been taken at doses of 325 mg twice daily for 12 weeks.

 - For cough caused by drugs called ACE inhibitors: 256 mg of ferrous sulfate daily has been used.